Antelope-dot/cell-automata/README.md

 # CELL-AUTOMATA
-Implementing conway's game of life
+Implementation of conway's game of life.

 ## RULES
 Alive cells stay alive if they have 2 or 3 neighbors.